 Technology is continually developing, with new terms to go with it.
 Mobile workforce management is a newer category compared to FSM, and its development reflects the way delivering service to businesses and consumers alike has changed with innovations in technology, like smartphones, and changing customer preferences.

 FSM is similar to mobile workforce management, but there are important differences.
-Mobile workforce management is an all-encompassing, general term that includes oversight of any employee who works outside of the office such as consultants, sales people, home healthcare providers, and construction workers.
-FSM applies specifically to the optimization of delivery, maintenance, and repair of physical products, and management of technicians out in the field who perform these tasks.
+Mobile workforce management is an all-encompassing, general term that includes oversight of any employee who works outside of the office, such as consultants, sales people, home healthcare providers, and construction workers.
+FSM applies specifically to the delivery, maintenance, and repair of physical products, and management of technicians out in the field who perform these tasks.

 Field Service Management Features Checklist